- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 Brows

-The 80’s are back, don’t expect Marty McFly to join you but do expect a 2020 version of a beautiful brow!
+The 80s are back, don’t expect Marty McFly to join you but do expect a 2023 version of a beautiful brow!
 Have you heard of brow lamination?
 It’s like a perm but way better!
-And Lash & Brow Design Company is adding this to their camp services for 2022.

 Brow lamination involves straightening and lifting the hairs using a chemical solution, which allows the hairs to have more flexibility to move them into your desired shape, therefore covering any gaps or stray areas.
 After your natural brow hairs are straightened, a fixing solution is applied to keep the hairs straight, as well as a tint if desired.
-The result is fuller-looking brows that stay in place when brushed into shape, lasting around six weeks.
+The result is fuller-looking brows that stay in place for around six weeks when brushed into shape.

 MAH JONGG